On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

 \subsection{Outline of the paper}

-\refsec{sec:fixed and rounding} reviews the basic properties of fixed-point arithmetic and the rounding rules that will be used in this paper.
+\Cref{sec:fixed and rounding} reviews the basic properties of fixed-point arithmetic and the rounding rules that will be used in this paper.
 There, we identify the non-opposite sign property to guarantee the descent direction of rounding errors when implementing GD in low-precision computation.
-In \refsec{sec:gdm}, the rounding errors are analyzed with respect to its sign and magnitude.
-Based on the magnitude of rounding errors, we categorize the updating vector of GD into the three cases that we already mentioned in \refsubsec{sec:Problem statements}.
-In \refsec{sec:convergence analy}, the influence of the rounding bias on the convergence of GD is studied for the problems satisfying \refobjdef{objdef:plineq_nonconvex} for each of the three cases. \refsec{sec:compar} compares the influence of rounding bias on the convergence of GD in floating-point and fixed-point arithmetic.
-We validate our theoretical findings with several numerical simulations in \refsec{sec:simulation}.
-Finally, conclusions are drawn in \refsec{sec:conclu}.
+In \cref{sec:gdm}, the rounding errors are analyzed with respect to its sign and magnitude.
+Based on the magnitude of rounding errors, we categorize the updating vector of GD into the three cases that we already mentioned in \cref{sec:Problem statements}.
+In \cref{sec:convergence analy}, the impact of the rounding bias on the convergence of GD is studied for problems satisfying \cref{eq:lpineq} and \cref{eq:PLineq} in each of the three cases. \Cref{sec:compar} compares the influence of rounding bias on the convergence of GD in floating-point and fixed-point arithmetic.
+We validate our theoretical findings with several numerical simulations in \cref{sec:simulation}.
+Finally, conclusions are presented in \cref{sec:conclu}.